-Diba and Grossman (1988a; 1988b) were also among the seminal papers to propose the use of unit root and cointegration tests for detecting mildly explosive behavior in the data.
-However, standard unit root tests are known to have extremely low power in detecting episodes of explosive behavior in asset prices that end with a large drop.
-Such nonlinear dynamics, consistent with the presence of periodically-collapsing episodes of mildly explosive behavior, can frequently lead to finding spurious stationarity even though the underlying asset-price process is inherently explosive (Blanchard and Watson (1982); Sargent (1987); Diba and Grossman (1988a; 1988b); Evans (1991); Gurkaynak (2008)).
-A new class of recursive (right-tailed) unit root tests proposed by Phillips and Yu (2011) and Phillips et al. (2015a,b)-particularly the Generalized Sup ADF (GSADF) from Phillips et al. (2015a,b) used in this paper-has been widely employed to investigate one or multiple instances of mildly explosive dynamics.
+Mildly explosive behavior is modeled empirically by an autoregressive process with a root that exceeds unity but remains within the vicinity of one and approaches unity as the sample size tends to infinity, as in Phillips and Magdalinos (2007a, 2007b) and Magdalinos (2012).
+Diba and Grossman (1988a; 1988b) were among the seminal papers to propose the use of unit root and cointegration tests for detecting mildly explosive behavior in the data.2 However, standard unit root tests are known to have extremely low power in detecting episodes of explosive behavior that end with a large drop.
+Such nonlinear dynamics, consistent with the presence of periodically-collapsing episodes of mildly explosive behavior (booms and busts), can frequently lead to finding spurious stationarity even though the underlying asset-price process is inherently explosive (Blanchard and Watson (1982); Sargent (1987); Diba and Grossman (1988a; 1988b); Evans (1991); Gurkaynak (2008)).